mipear/KPArt/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://mipear.github.io/KP---Project-1/>
+The live link can be found here - <https://mipear.github.io/KPArt/index.html>

 ## Credits

-- This project was done following along to the Code Institute tutorials, nameley, the Love Running Project and the Resume mini project.
+- Part of this project was done following along to the Code Institute tutorials, nameley, the Love Running Project and the Resume Mini Project.
 - Bootstrap was incredibly useful in creating the Upcoming Events section in a responsive way.
 - In order to